 References

 The coat of arms consist of in blue a Moor's head of natural colour, accompanied above by two golden flaming stars and below by a silver crescent.
 Crest: a star from the shield.
 Mantling: blue lined with gold.
 For the noble branch of the family, a barred helm of silver with a golden crown of three leaves and two pearls.
-Motto: Zèlé pour la Foi et le Roi (Zeal for the Faith and the King) in black letters on a white ribbon.[1]
+Ancestral motto: Zèlé pour la Foi et le Roi (Zeal for the Faith and the King) in black letters on a white ribbon.[1]

 A centuries-old family tradition holds that during the time of religious persecution in France, members of the family found refuge with Muslims who hid them from their pursuers.
 Another source suggests that the account of the ancestors finding refuge with Muslims may trace back to the era of the Crusades.[2]
 In gratitude and to honor their protectors, the family incorporated a Moor’s head, a heraldic symbol representing a Muslim, into their coat of arms.